crftr/crftr.github.io/_posts/2015-06-19-tdd-your-ruby-gem-migration-generator.md

 date: 2015-06-19T16:13:19-07:00
 ---

 I maintain [a ruby gem][1] that was without a database migration generator for far too long.
-This is how I [TDD][2]'d a generator to create its database migration generator.
+This is a walkthrough on how I [TDD][2]'d a generator to create its database migration generator.

 ## What's a migration generator?

-*The migration generator is a combination of two unique tools.*
+A migration generator is a composition of Rails generators and ActiveRecord migrations.
+They are commonly found in Rails engines and plugins.

 [Rails generators][3] are convenience scripts.
 Most frequently generators are used to insert boilerplate code into an application.

 {% highlight bash %}

-# Example Rails generator
+# An example Rails generator that will

-# This will generate a new UsersController
+# generate a new UsersController

 $ rails generate controller User

 {% endhighlight %}

 [ActiveRecord migrations][4] are Ruby classes that define a version of the application's database.
-Where each additional database migration only needs to define how to incrementally modify the database from the previous version.
+Where each additional database migration only defines how to incrementally modify the database from the previous version.

 {% highlight bash %}